5 Simple Chores for Kids – That will Actually Help you!

 With three little kids, a nearly full-time job and a Big Hairy Dog, I need some serious help around my house.

 On the days or weeks when I’m staying up on the laundry load – the kitchen is piled with dishes – and someone needs to get to the grocery store.

 On the days or weeks when I’m staying on top of the kitchen and food situation – the laundry baskets are overflowing and my daughter is announcing to everyone in the grocery store that she didn’t change her underwear that morning.

 Did I mention that I could use some help?

-Luckily, after scouring Pinterest and interviewing several of my friends who have similarly aged kids (mine are 3, 5 and 6) – I’ve found a few cleaning shortcuts that my kids can help with.
+Luckily, after scouring Pinterest and interviewing several of my friends, I’ve found a few cleaning shortcuts that my kids can help with.